When it comes to men's style – balance is key.

-- Watch cases bigger than 46mm starts to become too large and is usually reserved for rakish or flashy outfits.
+- Watch cases bigger than 46mm start to become too large and are usually reserved for rakish or flashy outfits.

-- Watch cases smaller than 38mm is leaning into women's size watches.
+- Watch cases smaller than 38mm lean into women's size watches.

 How Do I Measure My Wrist For A Watch?

-Wrap a tape measure around the area of your wrist you'd usually wear your watch.
+Wrap a tape measure around the area of the wrist you'd usually wear your watch on.

 If you don't have a tape measure, you can use a dollar bill.
 Modern US Paper Currencies are 6 inches in length.
-Wrap the dollar bill around your wrist to find the circumference of your wrist.
+Wrap the dollar bill around your wrist to find a rough circumference of your wrist.

 - Wrist circumference: 6-7 inches – you have a small to medium wrist.
 Look for small to medium diameter watch cases – 38mm, 40mm, and 42mm.